apparena/docs/docs/api/070-templates.rst

     ..
 Hint:: While this documentation uses dummy names like config_1, info_1, etc., you are free to choose the ID of the values yourself as long as they contain only letters from a-z, numbers 0-9 and the underscore

+    Every template points to a parent template or a project.
+When the parentId is not equal to the templateId, the parent template is used.
+Only if the parentId equals the templateId, the project is the next step in the chain.

 /templates
 ----------